Assessment & Marking Teaching Tools

 Edit Answer Key

 Once you have created your Bubble sheet, you will need to define the correct answers for each question in the Edit Answer Key screen.
+(Contact the Unit Leader if you need a copy of the exam paper / correct answers).

 • For questions with more than one answer option, the scoring key allows you to apply exact, partial or either/or scoring to all questions.
 The default point value for each question is listed as ‘1’.